 Corn sweet soup is made through 4 basic steps:

-1. boil the corns (with husks still on)
+1. boil the corn (with husks still on)

-2. shave corn kernels off the cobs of boiled corns
+2. shave corn kernels off the cobs of boiled corn

 3. boil the cobs to make broth for che bap

 4. strain the broth and add the kernels to the broth boiling pan until tender; season with a bit of sugar and salt.
 Most importantly, add tapioca liquid (tapioca starch dissolved in water) and stir steadily to create the ideal slightly thick texture.

 There are 3 popular types of Vietnamese jelly: suong sa (crystal-clear jelly), suong sao (black jelly), suong sam (green jelly), the last two will be in details below.
 It is said that suong sa brings the spirits of the sea, suong sao the soul of rice paddy fields, and suong sam the breaths of mountains and forests.
 This is probably the best way to put into words the distinction between these three refreshing jelly varieties.